-In 2020-21, Philippa will direct WASH MY SOUL IN THE RIVER’S FLOW, a documentary feature produced by Archie Roach and Kate Hodges, and executive produced by Ian Darling.
-A recipient of the Documentary Australia Foundation/Create NSW SHE-DOC Fellowship, in the latter months of 2019 she was ‘embedded’ at Alex Gibney’s Jigsaw Productions in New York.
+In 2020-21, Philippa will direct and produce WASH MY SOUL IN THE RIVER’S FLOW, a documentary feature produced by Archie Roach and Kate Hodges, and executive produced by Ian Darling and Emma Donovan.
+A recipient of the Documentary Australia Foundation/Create NSW SHE-DOC Fellowship, in the latter months of 2019, Philippa was ‘embedded’ at Alex Gibney’s Jigsaw Productions in New York.
 While in the US, she worked on two US-based Enigma Machine documentaries she is writing and producing: AMERICAN HUNTER (dir.
 Alex Kershaw) and CRASH (dir.
 Alexis Bloom).

 As producer, Philippa’s key credits include: the ACMI/Artbank commissioned non-linear documentary The Beehive about murdered urban activist and heiress Juanita Nielsen starring Pamela Rabe (dir.
 Zanny Begg); the Vivid-commissioned Starry Night by artist Brad Miller; critically acclaimed feature film Jindabyne starring Laura Linney and Gabriel Byrne (dir.
 Ray Lawrence), and Alone Across Australia (dir.
 Ian Darling).

 A published writer since high school, in the past decade Philippa has returned to writing fiction and long form non fiction.
-She writes about the natural world, mouthy women and mavericks in independent cinema.
+She writes about the natural world, ‘difficult’ women and mavericks of all kinds.
 Some pieces are published on this site.

 Her photography has been included in exhibitions at the Australian Centre for Photography and published in The Global Mail.